-Four Ways Allergies Could Cause a Truck Crash
+Four Ways Allergies Could Cause a Truck Accident

 Anyone who has allergies knows that they can cause a person to have a runny nose, itchy eyes, congestion, sneezing, coughing, wheezing, and fatigue—throughout the day and night.
 Truckers suffering with allergies may drive carelessly or recklessly for the following reasons: